Water hyacinth (Eichhornia crassipes)

 Method of spread

-Water hyacinth has not yet (1998) been found in the wild in Washington State, but has been sold as an ornamental in plant nurseries.
+As of 1998 water hyacinth hadn't found in the wild in Washington State, but was sold as an ornamental in plant nurseries.
 Its use as an ornamental means that it could be introduced to our lakes and rivers, and this is expected to be its primary method of spread.

 Water hyacinth has been called the worst aquatic plant in the world!
 Its growth rate is among the highest of any plant known: hyacinth populations can double in as little as 12 days.
 Incredibly dense mats of free-floating vegetation block boat traffic and prevent swimming and fishing, and keep sunlight from reaching the water column and submerged plants.